Edit

 Troubleshooting

-If you see the following error when running your orchestration code, make sure you are running on at least v4.25 of the Azure Functions Runtime or at least v4.0.5382 of Azure Functions Core Tools if running locally.
+If you see the following error, make sure you're running at least v4.25 of the Azure Functions Runtime or at least v4.0.5382 of Azure Functions Core Tools if running locally.

 Exception: The orchestrator can not execute without an OrchestratorStarted event.